MicrosoftDocs/well-architected/well-architected/security/encryption.md

     Use more than one encryption key.
 Use a key encryption key (KEK) to protect your data encryption key (DEK).

-- **Use identity-based access controls to control access data**.
+- **Use identity-based access controls to control access to data**.
 Add network firewalls to provide an extra layer of security that blocks unexpected and unsafe access.

 - **Store keys in a managed HSM** that has least-privilege access control.
 Separate the data from the keys to the data.